 My interests broadly lie in the fields of computer vision, machine learning and learning with limited labeled data (mainly active learning).
-I recently got interested in understanding how useful domain adaptation can be in learning actively.
+I recently got interested in understanding how deep active learning can be accelerated.

 Akshay L Chandra, S.V.
 Desai, Vineeth N Balasubramanian, S. Ninomiya, Wei Guo

-Active Learning with Weak Supervision for Panicle Detection in Cereal Crops
+Active Learning with Point Supervision for Cost-Effective Panicle Detection in Cereal Crops

 Akshay L Chandra†, S.V.
 Desai†, Wei Guo, S. Ninomiya, Vineeth N Balasubramanian